C4rt/gonative/README.md

 Once you have a toolchain for cross-compilation, you can use tools like [gox](https://github.com/mitchellh/gox) to cross-compile native builds easily.

+[Libraries written in C++ - compiled with different compilers or even just with different releases of the same compiler - often cannot be linked together.
+DLLs are different: If the DLL is written in C, it can be linked with C++ applications.
+It' the same with DLLs written in C++, if theirs symbols are exposed through a C interface (declared with extern “C” which makes a C-linkage).]

 gonative will not help you if your own packages rely on Cgo

 ### Installation